‘Tis the season for home-grown veggies.

 Do you know how much my son loves digging in the dirt?
 He could remain in heavenly bliss for eight solid hours with nothing but a shovel and a bucket of water to keep him company.

 We were also warned not to grow food in that dirt.
 Lead can creep up through plants’ roots and settle on leaves, or stems and fruits can come in contact with the surrounding contaminated dirt.
 When we eat those foods, we’re absorbing lead right into our bloodstream.

 Anyone care to guess how quickly Andrew slapped together a pair of raised beds to replace our poisoned garden?

-If you’re eager to get your soil tested and you can’t wait for PSU’s experts to do it for you, try a home lead soil test kit like this one for some preliminary results, but don’t expect a perfect reading.
+If you’re eager to get your soil tested and you can’t wait for PSU’s experts to do it for you, try a home lead soil test kit for some preliminary results, but don’t expect a perfect reading.